-Everything You Need To Know About Your W-2 Form
+What Is a W-2?
+Everything You Need To Know

 What Is a W-2 Form?

-Technically, a W-2 form is known as a Wage and Tax Statement.
-In addition to listing how much you earned and paid in taxes, it includes personal identifying information, such as your Social Security number and information about your employer, including its employer identification number.
+A W-2 is formally known as Form W-2, Wage and Tax Statement.
+In addition to listing how much you earned and paid in taxes, it includes personal identifying information such as your Social Security number, along with information about your employer, including its employer identification number.

-Each section of a W-2 serves a specified tax-filing purpose.
+Each section of a W-2 serves a specific tax-filing purpose.
 The IRS provides extensive instructions that are updated annually for the more complicated entries on the form.

 What’s on a W-2 Form?